genomehubs/goat-nlp/README.md

 We will assess applications from potential GSoC contributors on the basis of the proposal.
 Again, see the [ToL+PaM GSoC 2024 Google Doc](https://docs.google.com/document/d/1vWnJhxWJU4oNsZNheKrP6sx5ZPkOzumwdnL6IIRbDP4) for more, but broadly, we want to know:

-- how would approach this project?
+- how would you approach this project?
 - which technologies would you use and why?
 - what would be the key milestones and when would you reach them?
 - how would you ensure the sustainability of your code beyond the end of the GSoC term?